patrickfrey/mewa/doc/glossary.md

 This type is used as a *self* reference in constructors.
 It redirects assignment calls to constructor calls during the initialization phase of the constructor.
 During this phase, the elements of a class are initialized in the order of their definition as members of the class.
 The initialization phase is completed when the first method is called or the first member is accessed otherwise than through the assignment operator redirected to a constructor call.
 The initialization of members not explicitly initialized is implicitly completed in the constructor.

 #### Control True/False Types / Control Boolean Types
 Most language specifications require the evaluation of a boolean expression to terminate as early as the result is guaranteed, even when some branches of the expressions are undefined.
 Thus ```if (a && a->x)``` should evaluate to false if a is _NULL_ without trying to evaluate the undefined branch ```a->x``` that would lead to a segmentation fault on most platforms.
 For representing boolean expressions we define the types *controlTrueType* that contains the code that is executed for the expression remaining *true* and contains an unbound label in the out variable where the code jumps to when the expression evaluates to *false*.
-The mirror type of the *controlTrueType* is the type *controlFalseType* that contains the code that is executed for the expression remaining *false* and in contains an unbound label in the out variable where the code jumps to when the expression evaluates to *true*.
+The mirror type of the *controlTrueType* is the type *controlFalseType* that contains the code that is executed for the expression remaining *false* and it contains an unbound label in the out variable where the code jumps to when the expression evaluates to *true*.
 As a class of types, they are also referred to as **Control Boolean Types**.

 #### Pointer types